Microquake-ai/RFC-micro-seismic-data-exchange-format/rfc_data_content.md

  - **Calibration Factor [calib]** &mdash; The calibration factor this value is optional and will be set to 1.0 if not provided.
 This value represents the calibration factor should the sensor deviate from the typical response.
  - **Start Time [starttime]** &mdash; The trace start time.

 **Suggested data format:** We recommend using the _miniSEED_ format using a 4096 block size to package the waveform data.
-The miniSEED format is widely adopted in seismology and is
+The miniSEED format is widely adopted in seismology.
+It is an efficient and we